microsoft/AdaptiveCards/specs/DesignDiscussions/ConsistentCards.md

 ### Android and IOS templating
 Since Android and IOS do not support templating right now, we can send the non-templated cards by just filling the template field in the form.
 The Flask Apps for these two platforms can simply send this data to the app and get the response back.

+If a user enters a templated version of a card then they should get an error message saying that templating is not supported on these platforms.
+This should be the case until templating is supported.

 ### Child processes vs REST Server(Driver level)
 It is entirely possible to alter the javascript and the .NET WPF Implementation and use the REST approach(as used in Android, iOS and UWP) instead of using child processes and pipes.
 There are several benefits in using pipes and child processes instead of creating an app that embeds a REST server.